astral-sh/uv/docs/reference/cli.md

 ## uv lock

-Resolve the project requirements into a lockfile
+Create or update a lockfile for the project's dependencies (experimental)

 <h3 class="cli-reference">Usage</h3>